rfalias/project_zomboid_bot/index.md

   pzwhitelistall  Whitelist all active users
 UserCommands:
-  pzdeathcount    Get the total death count of a player pzdeaths        Get the total death count of al players pzgetoption     Get the value of a server option pzlistmods      List currently installed mods pzplayers       Show current active players on the server pzrequestaccess Request access to the PZ server.
-A password will be DMd to ...
+  pzdeathcount    Get the total death count of a player pzdeaths        Get the total death count of all players pzgetoption     Get the value of a server option pzlistmods      List currently installed mods pzplayers       Show current active players on the server pzplaytime      Get the total playtime of all players pzrequestaccess Request access to the PZ server.
+A password will be DMd to ... whatareyou      What is the bot
 ​No Category:
   help            Shows this message